Code-Institute-Submissions/first-milestone-project-3/README.md

 [Wireframe for Mobile Version](https://www.dropbox.com/s/dqckc62uodvmusw/Mobile_Devices_Wireframe.JPG?dl=0)<br/>

 # Features
--The website is responsive and conforms to different phone and computer browsers.<br/>
+- The website is responsive and conforms to different phone and computer browsers.<br/>
--The **Navigation Menu** provides a single scrollable feature with clickable link directing users to different ssections.<br/>
+- The **Navigation Menu** provides a single scrollable feature with clickable link directing users to different sections.<br/>
 Hovering over the links shows active status of the links. <br/>
 The Navigation Menu list collapses to a burger button when viewed on smaller devices.<br/><br/>
 -The **Fab Four** section displays text and photo content about the band.
 A **“Read More”**